List of Disney live-action shorts

-This is a listing of live-action motion picture shorts produced by Walt Disney or The Walt Disney Company, from 1922 to present.
+The Walt Disney Company, commonly known as Disney, is an American multinational mass media and entertainment conglomerate that is headquartered at the Walt Disney Studios complex in Burbank, California.
+Since 1922, the founder of the company, Walt Disney, and the company has produced live-action motion picture shorts.
 This list only includes shorts which were initially released as individual shorts, which excludes the shorts that were originally released as part of Disney features in the 1950s and later re-released as individual shorts.
 This list also does not include shorts that do not contain any original stock footage.
-This list includes shorts with both live action and animation only if the majority of the short contains live action.
+This list includes shorts with both live action and animation only if the majority of the shorts contain live action.
 This list does not include any trailers as they are usually edited from the features they are supposed to promote.

 Theatrical

-1920s
+Silent era

 Note: Some of the Alice Comedies shorts were primarily live-action but for consistency's sake they are included on the list of Disney animated shorts.